Complete OvertheWire Bandit Walkthrough

 Share on Social Media

-What is OvertheWire Wargame?
+What is OvertheWire Wargames?

 A wargame is a cyber-security challenge and mind sport in which competitors must exploit or defend a vulnerability in a system or application, or gain or prevent access to a computer system.
-Bandit Wargame is a popular challenge for Cyber Security and Linux experts to test/improve their relevant skills.
+Bandit Wargames is a popular challenge for Cyber Security and Linux experts to test/improve their relevant skills.

 OvertheWire provides a live Linux server to play Bandit wargame.
 Bandit wargame consists of 33 challenges.
 Each challenge will test your Linux and penetration skills.